cybergavin/azure-cli-labs/az-webapp-sql-smi/README.md

 - **Azure CLI** must be installed
 - **git** must be installed
 - Unrestricted Internet connectivity for Azure services
-- An Azure AD user with **contributor** privileges on a subscription or with a custom role that allows the creation of all the required resources (don't go crazy for a demo!).
+- An Azure AD user with **Contributor** privileges on a subscription or with a custom role that allows the creation of all the required resources (keep it simple with 'Contributor' for a demo).

 ---